Demand Generation Vs. Inbound Marketing Vs. Lead Generation

 Today, the big question around demand generation is what exactly demand means.
 Does it mean leads, sales-qualified leads (SQLs) or sales opportunities?
 Depending on what you read or who you talk to, the answer might change.

-But as far as we’re concerned at Square 2, its about quantifiable sales opportunities or pipeline value.
+But as far as we’re concerned at Square 2, it’s about quantifiable sales opportunities or pipeline value.

 Demand generation today also means having ungated content and creating a ton of content.
 In short, you’re going to create content at scale to drive demand.